gongahkia/personal-wiki/ownstudy/ownstudy.Haskell.md

-> Referencing *Learn you a Haskell for Great Good!* Chapter 3 start
+> Referencing *Learn you a Haskell for Great Good!* Chapter 3.3 Typeclasses 101

 # The Haskell programming language